 I am here to weave the dreaming into life, tending the diaphanous veil between creativity and the unseen.

-They go to the place where the land is still being fed.
+They go to the places where the land is still being fed.

 I was born on the night of a crescent moon during a lightening storm in a cabin by the ocean in Maui, Hawai‘i, to two hippy parents who briefly converged after meeting at an improv gathering so that I could come into the world.
 I have the sense it was not just the humans who were responsible for my conception on that trickster island, but that a whole confluence of spirit beings were also a part of my co-creation.